Arongil/calculator/realtime/README.md

 # Realtime 3D Grapher

+## How to Move

+Click "Click Here to Start".
+Now you can use WASD to move back, forth, left, and right.
+Q moves you down, and E moves you up.
+Use the mouse to rotate your view.

 ## How to Graph

 Write a function in the text box.
 You are free to fiddle with the lighting and graphing steps as you please.